SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 For the special scenario request, many custom controls are implemented to support the request.
 You can find the relevant code in the UserCode.js file.
 You can build a simple user interface quickly by using the LightSwitch designer.
 The Common Screen Set can meet your test request.
 Because the user experience isn't the main focus of this document, details are not provided here.

-## Deploying the app
+## Deploying the add-in

 Complete the steps in this section to deploy the add-in.
 Before you deploy this add-in, ensure that SAP Gateway for Microsoft has been deployed and configured on your Azure tenant.

 ### Create your Azure website

-1. Log in to the  [Microsoft Azure Portal](http://go.microsoft.com/fwlink/?LinkID=512959) as a global administrator.
+1. Sign in to the [Microsoft Azure Portal](http://go.microsoft.com/fwlink/?LinkID=512959) as a global administrator.

-2. In the left menu, click  **Websites**.
+2. In the left menu, select **Websites**.

    > [!NOTE]
-   > You'll use this web site to host the SharePoint provider-hosted add-in for the SellerDashboard.
+   > You'll use this website to host the SharePoint provider-hosted add-in for the SellerDashboard.

-3. In the command bar at the bottom of the page, click  **New**.
+3. In the command bar at the bottom of the page, select **New**.

-4. Select  **Compute > Website > Quick Create**.
+4. Select **Compute** > **Website** > **Quick Create**.

-5. In the  **URL** box, enter the first part of the URL you want to use, select a Web Hosting Plan, and then click **Create Website**.
-Copy this URL because you will need it when you register the add-in later in a later section of this article.
+5. In the **URL** box, enter the first part of the URL that you want to use, select a Web Hosting Plan, and then select **Create Website**.
+Copy this URL because you will need it when you register the add-in in a later section of this article.
 For example, use Constoso.azurewebsites.net.

 ### Register the SharePoint add-in